Jenna Jameson Rocks Her Curves & Goes Topless In Skintight Blue Ensembles On Instagram

 Former adult film star Jenna Jameson has been raising heart rates with her Instagram posts in recent days.
-The blonde beauty may be focusing on “mom life” as she noted in one of her latest posts, but Jameson still knows how to strike a sultry pose.
+The blond beauty may be focusing on “mom life” as she noted in one of her latest posts, but Jameson still knows how to strike a sultry pose.

 Jenna’s latest Instagram post was designed to hype her Tushy jeans.
 To prove that these denim jeans can live up to the hype Jameson shares about them, the 45-year-old Las Vegas native went topless and showed off her denim-covered derriere as she lounged on her bed.

-Jameson had her long, blonde hair cascading over her bare back in loose waves and she was barefoot with freshly-painted toenails.
+Jameson had her long, blond hair cascading over her bare back in loose waves, and she was barefoot with freshly-painted toenails.
 Jenna’s face couldn’t be seen in this snap, but it appears that she was reading a book as she was photographed.

-Jenna sprawled across her bed with one knee bent slightly and her curvy backside was on full display.
+Jenna sprawled across her bed with one knee bent slightly, and her curvy backside was on full display.
 It looks as if this sultry snapshot did the trick, as many of Jameson’s fans commented on the post asking for help in choosing their own Tushy jeans.

 The former adult film star went with a different type of blue-hued look for another recent Instagram post that generated a lot of buzz among her nearly 500,000 fans.